-All members of staff have been provided with a copy of Part one of 'Keeping Children Safe in Education' (2023) which covers safeguarding information for all staff.
+All members of staff have been provided with a copy of Part one of 'Keeping Children Safe in Education' (2024) which covers safeguarding information for all staff.

-- School leaders, including the DSL, will read the entire document. - School leaders and all members of staff who work directly with children will access annex B within Keeping Children Safe in Education 2023. - All members of staff have signed to confirm that they have read and understood KCSIE 2023.
+- School leaders, including the DSL, will read the entire document. - School leaders and all members of staff who work directly with children will access annex B within Keeping Children Safe in Education 2024. - All members of staff have signed to confirm that they have read and understood KCSIE 2024.

-All academy staff members sign to confirm that they have read and understood KCSIE 2023 as documented in the CPOMS library and reviewed by the DSL.
+All academy staff members sign to confirm that they have read and understood KCSIE 2024 as documented in the CPOMS library and reviewed by the DSL.
 Staff tick the box to acknowledge that they have read and understood the content of the policy and opportunities are provided for further dialogue for those staff requiring additional support.
 This ensures that all staff know how to access CPOMS.
 Suggestions on ways to improve safeguarding procedures and influence policy at the academy are also asked at this point.
 A google quiz is complete after the staff annual safeguarding inset thereby capturing the level of understanding and the subsequent training needs.

-The DSL will ensure that all new staff (including agency and third party staff) receive child protection training to ensure they are aware of the academy's internal safeguarding processes as part of their induction.
+The DSL will ensure that all new staff receive child protection training to ensure they are aware of the academy's internal safeguarding processes as part of their induction.
+Assurances will be sought from providers of agency and third party staff that they have received appropriate safeguarding training and will be provided with academy safeguarding procedures and expected Codes of Conduct upon arrival.

-All staff members (including agency and third-party staff) will receive appropriate child protection training to ensure they are aware of a range of safeguarding issues.
+All staff members will receive appropriate child protection training to ensure they are aware of a range of safeguarding issues.
 This training will include online safety and will take place at least annually.

-In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, via email, ebulletins and staff meetings at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, via email, bulletins and staff meetings at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.

-All staff members (including agency and third-party staff) will be made aware of the academy's expectations regarding safe and professional practice via the colleague code of conduct and the Guidance for safer working practices for those working with children and young people in education settings (February 2023).
+All staff members will be made aware of the academy's expectations regarding safe and professional practice via the Colleague Code of Conduct and the Guidance for Safer Working Practices (February 2022) for those working with children and young people in education settings.